 Both quail and risotto are things that tend to intimidate home cooks, but they are actually both very simple.
 Risotto is extremely easy, albeit time consuming.
 And quail is just like chicken, with more flavor and a shorter cook time.
 This quail risotto is a delicious dish that is sure to impress guests.
 Not to mention risotto in general is a great thing to make these days with quarantine happening and all.
 Such an ultimate comfort food.
+Other risotto recipes you might like?
+My Langoustine Risotto and Roasted Butternut Squash Risotto are also huge hits!

 For this recipe I make my own quail stock.
 This is not difficult, but it does extend how long the dish takes.
 For that reason I tend to make the stock the day before and just let it rest in the fridge until time to cook.
 You can make the stock any way you like, but I use 3 raw quails, salt, pepper, a bulb of garlic cut in half, two bay leaves, and some dried oregano.
 Bring the pot up to a boil, then simmer for 2 hours.
 Don’t let the boiled quails go to waste.
 Use them in my quail salad, a great snack recipe.